vasudevan-gomathy/Bank-Customer-Churn-Analysis/README.md

  - Classify if a customer is going to churn or not.
  - Preferably and based on model performance, choose a model that predicts the churn to make it easier for customer service to target low hanging fruits in their efforts to prevent churn.

-3) Build an app to predict whether a customer going to churn or not depeneding on a set of details.
+3) Build an app to predict whether a customer going to churn or not depending on a set of details.

+## Problem Statement

+### Impact of Customer Churn

+ - The probability of selling to an existing customer is 60-70 percent.
+The probability of selling to a new prospect is 5-20 percent.

+ - Eighty percent of your future profits will come from just 20 percent of your existing customers.

+ - Sixty-five percent of a company’s business comes from existing customers.

+ - A typical American business will lose 15 percent of its customers each year.

+ - The average repeat customer spends 67 percent more in months 31-36 of their relationship with a business than they do in months 0-6.

+ - A five percent increase in customer retention can lead to an increase in profits of between 25 and 95 percent.

+ - Lowering your customer churn rate by five percent can increase your profitability by 25 to 125 percent.

+ - Repeat customers spend 33 percent more than new customers.

+ - A 10 percent increase in customer retention levels results in a 30 percent increase in the value of the company.

 ## About the Data

 The dataset has been obtained from kaggle.
 The following are the list of features in the dataset:
  - CreditScore          int64
  - Geography           object